c0ldplasma/huetwitchbotconnection/README.md

 ## License

 This project is licensed under the MIT License.
 See LICENSE file.
-Exceptions are the Icon which is from https://www.iconfinder.com/icons/406712/rgb_icon and the Hue SDK Binaries in the lib folder.
+Exceptions are the Icon which is from https://www.iconfinder.com/icons/406712/rgb_icon and the Hue SDK binaries in the lib folder.
 The License of those binaries also can be found in the lib folder.